marmelab/ng-admin/README.md

 ## Adding Custom Pages

-For each entity, ng-admin creates the necessary pages for Creating, Retieving, Updating, and Deleting (CRUD) this entity.
+For each entity, ng-admin creates the necessary pages for Creating, Retrieving, Updating, and Deleting (CRUD) this entity.
 When you need to achieve more specific actions on an entity, you have to add a custom page - for instance a page asking for an email address to send a message to.
 How can you route to a specific page and display it in the ng-admin layout?

 See the [Adding Custom Pages](doc/Custom-pages.md) dedicated chapter.